20 Hours / 20 CEs

 • Practice Setting

-• Private forensic practice
+• Private practices offering forensic assessment services

 Presented By

-Martin Sellbom, PhD, Professor in the School of Psychological Sciences at Monash University
+Martin Sellbom, PhD Professor in the School of Psychological Sciences at Monash University

 Martin Sellbom is a Professor in the School of Psychological Sciences at Monash University in Melbourne, Australia.
 He received his Ph.D. in Clinical Psychology in 2007 from Kent State University (USA).
 His research focuses on personality disorders, contemporary psychopathology models, and personality assessment with the MMPI instruments.
 Professor Sellbom's work has been featured in over 300 publications that includes four books, including the forthcoming (co-authored with Dustin Wygant) Forensic Mental Health Assessments using the MMPI-3.
 He has won several awards, including the American Psychological Foundation’s Theodore Millon mid-career award for advancing personality science, American Psychology-Law Society’s Saleem Shah Award and Society for Personality Assessment’s Samuel and Anne Beck Award for early career achievement.
 Professor Sellbom serves as the Editor-in-Chief for the Journal of Personality Assessment.
 For his clinical practice, he specializes in forensic psychological evaluations.